 - Country and state of residency are minimum requirements that will determine which plans are legally available to you.
-Full home address may be asked for later in the process, so that the travel insurance company can contact you as needed.
+Your full home address may be asked for later in the process so that the travel insurance company can contact you as needed.

 - Dates of travel, which helps determine both which plans will provide you with adequate coverage and what the price may be.

 With this information, you should be able to get a travel insurance quote and begin the process of purchasing a plan.
-You may also be asked, later in the process, for information such as a phone number or email address at which the travel insurance company can contact you; the name of any tour company that may be providing some of your travel experiences; and whether or not you, a travel companion, or a non-traveling family member might have any pre-existing medical conditions which might interfere with your travel plans.
+You may also be asked for information such as a phone number or email address at which the travel insurance company can contact you.
+Please know the name of any tour company that may be providing some of your travel experiences; and whether or not you, a travel companion, or a non-traveling family member might have any pre-existing medical conditions which might interfere with your travel plans.